-Here we developed novel sandwich ELISAs that can discriminate between HKi and HKc in human plasma.
-Since cleavage of HKi by plasma kallikrein causes dramatic conformational changes in the protein[19], we expected that finding antibodies that can distinguish HKc from HKi would be easy.
-Surprisingly, we had to screen over 6,000 hybridomas before finding an HKc-specific antibody (4B12), whereas HKi/c (3E8) and HKi (2B7) antibodies were identified more quickly.
-While the reasons behind the rarity of HKc-specific antibodies are not clear, one possibility is that the HKc-specific conformation is not highly immunogenic.
+Here, we developed novel sandwich ELISAs that can discriminate between HKi and HKc in human plasma.
+Because cleavage of HKi by plasma kallikrein causes dramatic conformational changes in the protein [19], we expected that finding antibodies that can distinguish HKc from HKi would be easy.
+Surprisingly, we had to screen over 6000 hybridomas before finding an HKc-specific antibody (4B12), whereas HKi/c (3E8) and HKi (2B7) antibodies were identified more quickly.
+Although the reasons behind the rarity of HKc-specific antibodies are not clear, one possibility is that the HKc-specific conformation is not highly immunogenic.
 The epitope of the capture antibody 3E8 is within the C-terminus of the HK light chain (IQSDDDWIPDIQIDPNGLSC), which does not block the epitopes of HKi and HKc recognized by 2B7 and 4B12, respectively.
-In the pull-down assay, it appeared that 4B12 does not pull down HKc as readily as 3E8 does, indicating that it might be more difficult for 4B12 to bind to HKc in solution compared to HKc captured with 3E8 on the plate in the sandwich ELISA and HKc on the plate in the direct ELISA.
+In the pull-down assay, it appeared that 4B12 does not pull down HKc as readily as 3E8 does, indicating that it might be more difficult for 4B12 to bind to HKc in solution than to HKc captured with 3E8 on the plate in the sandwich ELISA and HKc on the plate in the direct ELISA.

-AD pathology begins years, even decades, prior to the onset of cognitive dysfunction[20].
+AD pathology begins years, even decades, before the onset of cognitive dysfunction [20].
 One of the major impediments to AD treatment is insufficient early diagnosis.
-AD biomarkers that are capable of providing early indication of AD onset exist (like cerebral spinal fluid (CSF) levels of Aβ42 and tau, and brain amyloid imaging), but they are invasive, costly, and time-consuming[20, 21].
+AD biomarkers that are capable of providing early indication of AD onset exist (like cerebral spinal fluid levels of A β 42 and tau and brain amyloid imaging), but they are invasive, costly, and time-consuming [20,21].
 To address this need, blood biomarkers have been sought for many years.
 Our study suggests that plasma levels of HKi/c as measured by ELISA may be useful as an easily accessible biomarker for AD.
-Since plasma HKi cleavage shows positive correlation with CSF Aβ42[14], an early disease biomarker, and plasma Aβ42 levels are elevated in the early pathogenesis of AD[21, 22], which could contribute to the inflammatory and thrombotic pathologies through the activation of FXII-induced contact system[10-15], our HKi/c ELISAs may be useful in detecting and monitoring early stages of AD development and progression.
-Because contact system activation is not unique to AD, it might be necessary to determine HKi/c values discriminating AD from other diseases related to contact system activation[2-9, 23].
+Because plasma HKi cleavage shows positive